jlmantov/type-graphql-api/Readme.md

 Since I am going to have both REST and GraqphQL endpoints in one API, I want to collect GraphQL-specific content in `src/graphql`.

+Having REST endpoints also makes it relevant to distinguish between ORM and GraphQL.

-I moved graphql specific utils to `src/graphql/utils` - I am not really sure if this is _too much_ splitting up or if it nice and clean...
+GraphQL specific utils is moved to `src/graphql/utils` - I am not really sure if this is _too much_ splitting up or if it's nice and clean...
 I guess it depends on the project size.
-Refactoring later on is always an option.
+Refactoring is always an option.

-Project folder structure is refactored into this:
+New project folder structure is this:

 ```
 src/
     controllers/
         users/
     graphql/
-        entity/
-        migration/
         modules
             user/
         utils/
             middleware/
+    orm/
+        entity/
+        migration/
     routes/
         users/
     utils/